Amandalin1171/LeetCode_AmandaLin/README.md

-# LC-Fighting
+# LeetCode
-To solve and note down thinking threads of leetcode problems Using Java as prime language
+This repository contains the solutions and explanations to the algorithm problems on LeetCode.
-Fighting!!!
+All are written in Java and implemented by myself.